splunk/public-o11y-docs/gdi/opentelemetry/uninstall-the-collector.rst

 Use the platform-specific information provided in this topic if you need to uninstall the Collector.

+.. _otel-kubernetes-uninstall:

 Uninstall on Kubernetes
 ==========================

-Run the ``helm uninstall`` command to uninstall the Collector.
+Run the ``helm uninstall`` command to uninstall the Collector for Kubernetes.
 For example, to uninstall ``my-splunk-otel-collector``, run this command:

 .. code-block:: bash